February 8th, 2017

 If you click on the number from the number of referred users column, you’ll get to see how many users a particular user has referred:

-Give yourself a pat on the back for sticking with me through all of the guide and building a referral program with Branch.
+Give yourself a pat on the back for sticking with me through all of this guide and building a referral program with Branch.
 It’s not an easy task and you’ve had to learn a lot but it is going to be worth it in the long run.
-I sincerely hope that your app acquires a ton of users through it and that it makes the App/Play Store Hall Of Fame
+I sincerely hope that your app acquires a ton of users through it and that it makes the App/Play Store Hall Of Fame.